neondatabase/website/content/docs/reference/glossary.md

 ## Autosuspend compute

 A feature that suspends a compute endpoint after a specified period of inactivity (5 minutes, by default) to save on compute resources.
 This feature is also referred to as "scale to zero".
 When suspended, a compute endpoint is placed into an `Idle` state.
 Otherwise, the compute endpoint is in an `Active` state.
-Paying users can configure the _Autosuspend_ feature.
+Users on paid plans can configure the _Autosuspend_ feature.
 For example, you can increase the delay period to reduce the frequency of suspensions, or you can disable autosuspend completely to maintain an "always-active" compute endpoint.
 For more information, see [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint).

 ## autoscaler-agent